the practical kitchen

 a hand grabs the top of a ball of dough that has already been folded twice, stretches the dough away, then down across the ball of dough.

 Grab the top of the dough, stretch it away from you then down over the rest of the dough.
-Rotate the bowl 90 degrees and repeat until you've done all 4 sides.
-Then turn the dough over so the seam side is down and let it rest.
+Rotate the bowl 90 and repeat until you've done all 4 sides.

 What to expect: At first, your dough will be loose, messy, and pretty stretchy.
 As the gluten develops with each set of folds, the dough will become stronger and harder to stretch.
 It will also grow slightly in size as air bubbles are trapped inside.